 When I see his older brother with tears in his eyes yet again because his little brother doesn’t want to play with him or has lashed out at him, I don’t accept that this is a gift.
 He’s hurting and his needs are put on the back burner every day; I see no positive in that other than I’m hopeful it will build character and instill compassion in him.

 As I bang my head against a wall just trying to get my child an education like everyone else is entitled to, I wonder if outsiders know just how “challenging” it is.
 We are in a district in a state that won’t even provide classes for preschool children with special needs.
 So I found a private preschool with a small centre for autism that would take him, but he has so much anxiety about going every morning that he screams the whole way there and as his teachers carry him in.
 I have a laundry list of medically prescribed therapies that I have to work around the clock to access for our child.
 Once we finally have established providers, we drive and we schedule and usually have some type of appointment every day.
 These are not ground-breaking therapies that are going to have my child doing quantum physics or painting masterpieces; these are necessary to get my child to function high enough to dress himself and feed himself and to allow him to tolerate being in a room with everyday noises.
+They say that going away with your child to a pet friendly accommodation somewhere is good therapy, but sometimes it can really scare the lovely animals away.

 And then there’s the loneliness.
 Please don’t tell me autism is a gift when my child and his siblings are no longer invited to birthday parties because parents don’t want one of my child’s meltdowns to ruin their kid’s special day.
 When I stop having friends outside of the autism community because other people don’t want to hear about autism and how it’s consuming your life, it doesn’t feel like a gift.
 Unfortunately as much as it consumes our lives, it consumes our conversations too.
 And that doesn’t make for great girls’-night-out conversation.
 I can’t say I blame former friends for throwing in the towel, but that doesn’t make it any less lonely.
 The gift that keeps giving.